-The Science Park Flow Cytometry and Cell Imaging Core (FCCIC) at Science Park is supported by a $3.6M Core Facility Grant from CPRIT.
-The core is a regional resource for researchers in Central Texas.
+The Science Park Flow Cytometry and Cell Imaging Core (FCCIC) was established with a $3.6M Core Facility Grant from CPRIT to provide a resource for researchers in Central Texas.
 The CPRIT Core Facility Support Award allocates ~$100K to provide allotments for qualified FCCIC User Group Member projects.
 Members of the FCCIC User Group may compete for these monetary allotments (up to $5,000, annually, or up to $10,000 for especially meritorious applications from junior faculty) for use in the Core for their cancer research projects, to offset the costs of using our flow cytometry and cell imaging services.

 In order to receive a Flow Cytometry and Cell Imaging allotment, you must complete an application.
-The deadline for the second biannual round of applications was Friday, August 9, 2019.
-Applications are vetted by the FCCIC Core Program Director (E. Richie) with input from the Cell Imaging director (C. Jeter) and then approved by the FCCIC Oversight Committee: S. Dent, M. Bedford, B. Bartholomew, and F. Cole from Science Park; Tanya Paull from UT Austin; and Nancy Manley from the University of Georgia.
+Applications are vetted by the FCCIC Core Program Director (E. Richie) with input from the Cell Imaging director (C. Jeter) and then approved by the FCCIC Oversight Committee: S. Dent, M. Bedford, B. Bartholomew, and F. Cole at MD Anderson; Tanya Paull at UT Austin; and Nancy Manley at the University of Georgia.
 Please note that if an allotment is not used in a timely manner, any awarded funds may be reallocated to support other needs.

 The 2-page application will require the following:

 - An abstract (limited to 250 words) describing the scientific rationale for your current Project and its relation to cancer research.
 The FCCIC CPRIT Core Facility grant stipulates that cancer-related projects will be given first preference.

 - A section describing the experimental design, including the types of FCCIC services required.
 Please briefly describe the entire project, not just the portion associated with your allotment request.